 While MSP pays for the cost of the above surgeries, there are some costs that are not covered.
 These include:

 - Travel and accommodation costs to and from surgical centres (in BC, Montreal and out-of-country) for all gender-affirming surgeries and surgical revisions.
 Please note that surgeries for erectile and/or testicular implants will require at least two trips to the surgical centre

-- Supportive garments (for breast construction and chest surgery), and wound care for post-surgery.
+- Supportive garments (for breast construction and chest surgery), and wound care supplies for post-surgery.

 - Other travel related costs: travel insurance, accommodation (as needed outside of surgical care), accompaniment's travel and accommodation cost (if applicable).

 Unfortunately, additional costs may be a barrier to surgery for some people.
 Alternate or additional funding strategies people have used to cover these costs include: